-4.13 The Policies Map will depict areas of the policies on an Ordnance Survey base.
-It will highlight areas that have been allocated for development including housing, employment, retail, recreation and so on.
-It will also show designations such as conservation areas or other areas where a restrictive policy may apply.
-This map will be based on the Local Plan but will be updated in accordance with any revisions or new Local Plan documents.
+4.11 The Policies Map depicts areas of the policies on an Ordnance Survey base.
+It highlights areas that have been allocated for development including housing, employment, retail, recreation and so on.
+This map is based on the Local Plan but will be updated in accordance with any revisions or new Local Plan documents.